-This LCG will ask participants to share which tools they choose to incorporate into their teaching using newly published materials provided.
-The group will create quick snapshot paragraphs of how each participants’ CCSU teaching or work with local K-12 teachers was impacted as a result of using the tools provided in the development materials.
+This LCG asked participants to share which tools they choose to incorporate into their teaching using newly published materials provided.
+The group created quick snapshot paragraphs of how each participants’ CCSU teaching or work with local K-12 teachers was impacted as a result of using the tools provided in the development materials.

 Critical Thinking Learning Community Group

 This LCG is exploring a 6-step process developed by Steven Pearlman and Davis Carillo at St. Joseph’s University.
 Participants are reading and discussing the Faculty Edition of the Critical Thinking Initiative workbook and put the methods into practice in their own classrooms.